-- Review the file sizes for the Visible Clip (SightSensor HD only) and the Thermal Clip.
-If you experience clip delivery issues, reducing the number of seconds for your pre- and posttriggers can be helpful. - Test your camera's clip generation by clicking Alarm Test.
-This feature allows you to simulate an alarm without the need for someone to physical cross the camera's field of view. - Wait several seconds, and then refresh your browser. - o The Last Clip Timestamp should reflect the time of the test. - Review the generated clip directly by right-clicking Visible Clip (SightSensor HD) and/or Thermal Clip to view the video in a new tab.
+- Test your camera's clip generation by clicking Alarm Test.
+This feature allows you to simulate an alarm without the need for someone to physical cross the camera's field of view. - o Wait several seconds, and then refresh your browser. - The Last Clip Timestamp should reflect the time of the test. - Review the generated clip directly by right-clicking Visible Clip (SightSensor HD) and/or Thermal Clip to view the video in a new tab.